Introduction

 AI AND OUR PRESENT-DAY REALITY

 AI systems have long been deployed as everyday helpers and make many processes more efficient – in industry and administration, in medicine and care or providing smart support for people with disabilities.
 However, AI can also be used as a tool for surveillance and targeted advertising; activities that are increasingly raising questions about the use of personal data.
 Notably, in product development AI is seen as a magic key that can unlock a constant flow of new consumer needs.
+Come to your own decision on the fields where you think AI might be helpful, dispensable or dangerous.
+Find out how widespread AI systems already are and how they affect our lives as individuals and members of society.

 Photo: Oliver Killig